 Venice by Jan Morris:

 I love Jan Morris and her style of writing.
-In her book Venice, she goes very deeply in the history of a city but doesn’t make it boring.
-One can feel her melancholy of the city as she takes the reader to different calle or streets of one of the greatest cities of the world.
-Even though it is not nearly a travel book, it falls under that category and I somehow like that.
-The reader travels with her in that maze of a city and gets lost in the piazze and campi.
-It is a chaotic trip through the city’s past but one that ends in delight and a great book based in Italy.
+In this book Venice, she goes very deeply in the history of the city and there is a certain melancholy as she takes the reader to different calle or streets of Venice.
+Even though it is not nearly a travel book, it is not boring and it also makes you feel you are traveling with her in the piazze and campi.
+It is a little bit of a chaotic trip through the city’s past but one that ends in delight and a great book based in Italy.

 The Stone Boudoir by Theresa Maggio:

-Anyone who is fascinated with little villages of Italy will enjoy this book.
-I was quite surprised by my lack of knowledge of small provinces and towns of Sicily that I had never known to exist.
+Anyone who is fascinated with Sicily and it’s small towns will enjoy this book.
+I was quite surprised by my lack of knowledge of small provinces and towns of this part of Italy.
 The Stone Boudoir is a biographical account of the author’s travels to her ancestors’ village in Sicily.
-Maggio takes you to her Sicilian family, her roots in the backdrop of the Mafia, food and men.
-This book will make you yearn to visit Sicily.
-Her descriptions of the Sicilian villages and people are brilliant and very to the point.
+Maggio takes you to her Sicilian family in the backdrop of the Mafia, food and men.
+This book will make you yearn to visit Sicily.!!
+Her descriptions of the Sicilian people are on spot.
+What a fantastic book on Italy.

 Under the Tuscan Sun by Frances Mayes:

-Don’t judge this book by the glossier movie of the same name.
+Don’t judge this book by the glossier version movie of the same name.
 Under the Tuscan Sun is an account of Mayes’ experience with life in Tuscany.
 I have a soft corner for it.
-Once you pick it up, you will find yourself longing to visit Italy’s Tuscan region of perfectly lined Cypress trees, long stretches of vineyards.
-The descriptions of local life coupled with sumptuous plates of local pasta.
-A great read after a long day at work which will remind you of summer and wine and Tuscany!
+Once you pick it up, you will find yourself longing to visit the Tuscan region lined with perfectl cypress trees and long stretches of vineyards.
+The descriptions of local life coupled with sumptuous plates of pasta, make it a great read for books based in Italy.
+It will remind you of summer and wine and Tuscany……!